PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/setup-ha-etcd-with-kubeadm.md

   the kubeadm config file.
 * Each host must have systemd and a bash compatible shell installed.
 * Each host must [have a container runtime, kubelet, and kubeadm installed](/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).
-* Each host should have access to the Kubernetes container image registry (`k8s.gcr.io`) or list/pull the required etcd image using
+* Each host should have access to the PlaidCloud container image registry (`k8s.gcr.io`) or list/pull the required etcd image using
 `kubeadm config images list/pull`.
 This guide will setup etcd instances as [static pods](/docs/tasks/configure-pod-container/static-pod/) managed by a kubelet.
 * Some infrastructure to copy files between hosts.
 For example `ssh` and `scp`